 - Walking around campus

 Because this requires you to initiate conversations with strangers, this is probably on the more “advanced” level of making friends.
-But it’s a great way to overcome shyness and increase your confidence.
+But it’s a great way to overcome shyness and will teach you how to be confident as a student.

 If you’re not in class, you’re probably in your accommodation.
 Particularly if this is your first year of uni.
 This is a great place to meet new people as they encourage spontaneous social interaction.
 It’s a great way for friendships to form whether you’re doing homework in the common area or brushing your teeth in the community bathroom.